Frequently Asked Questions and Important Things to Know.

 You should bring your medications with you every visit, so no mistakes are made regarding medications.
 An appointment is required for all prescription renewals.
 Please call 30 days in advance to book your appointment.

 We understand that visiting a doctor can be a stressful experience.
 If you feel more at ease, bring a friend.
 This may be particularly helpful if you are an international student and have difficulty with English, and need a friend to help you translate what you need to say.

 Unfortunately, there are some services that are not covered by Medicare.
-These include for example "Medicals" (pre-employment, SCUBA, driver's license, life insurance, etc.), legal letters, and sick notes.
+These include for example "Medicals" (pre-employment, SCUBA, driver's license, life insurance, etc.), legal letters, transfer of medical charts and sick notes***.
 Uninsured services must be paid for by the student, at rates set by the Newfoundland and Labrador Medical Association.
-We can only accept cash due to low volume.
-We do not have interac or credit card machines.
+We can accept cash, interac or credit card.